AndyGlew/Ri5-stuff/hack-relative-URLs-in-github-project-main-repo.md

   * <a href="../../../..">href="../../../.." relative</a> https://github.com,

 I am so used to websites not allowing ascending relative components in URLs that I wonder if there is a security hole here...
 Should not be as long as cannot actually escape an areas mapped to the logged in user or guest.

+Recording this in two places:
+* main
+* wiki